View all categories

 We strongly recommend checking-in with your healthcare provider first before incorporating any of these supplements into your daily routine, as some may be considered to be phytoestrogens, which could have hormonal impacts in the body.

-Talking to A Healthcare Provider Can Help
+Talking to A Healthcare About Hot Flashes

 If hot flashes and night sweats are disrupting your days and nights during menopause, you’re not alone.

-If you’re interested in exploring non-hormonal hot flash treatments, a conversation with a trusted healthcare provider can help you decide which options to consider trying.
+If you’re interested in exploring non-hormonal hot flash solutions, a conversation with a trusted healthcare provider can help you decide which options to consider trying.
 A physician will also be able provide considerations based on your health status, medical history, and treatment goals to help you narrow down to an option that’s right for you.

 Resources